Xiyang1119/Industry-Open-Payments-to-Physicians/README.md

 #### Nature of Payments

 The rankings of total payment amount and number of transactions based on the nature of payment were constant in three years.
-The three categories with the highest total payment were royalty or license, compensation for services other than consulting, including serving as faculty or as a speaker at a venue other than a continuing education program, and consulting fee in all three years, with total amounts in PY19, were the highest among these three categories.
-Food & beverage and travel & lodging were the most two common types of payments that the industry makes to physicians in all three years.
-Royalty or license, current or prospective ownership or investment interest, grant and charitable contribution were the four highest-paid categories in terms of the average single payment in all three years, with royalty or license ($100,075.66) and current or prospective ownership or investment interest ($100,520.19) in PY19 being higher than $100,000 in one transaction on the average.
+The three categories with the highest total payment were _royalty or license, compensation for services other than consulting, including serving as faculty or as a speaker at a venue other than a continuing education program, and consulting fee in all three years, with total amounts_ in PY19, were the highest among these three categories. _Food & beverage and travel & lodging_ were the most two common types of payments that the medical companies made to physicians in all three years. _Royalty or license, current or prospective ownership or investment interest, grant and charitable contribution_ were the four highest-paid categories in terms of the average single payment in all three years, with _royalty or license ($100,075.66)_ and _current or prospective ownership or investment interest_ ($100,520.19) in PY19 being higher than $100,000 in one transaction on the average.

 #### Payments by State